gojimilove/MKS21X-FinalProject/README.md

   This will bring you onto the board with a cursor that you can move around to place the shape you selected.
   Hit enter to place the shape.
   Repeat this process indefinitely.

+APCS FINAL PROJECT DEVLOG

+1/4/19
+Today we worked on our Tile class.
+We wrote attributes, the constructor, and added new methods, fillTile().
+We discussed how the pieces should be constructed and how to check them against the board.

+1/7/19
+Today we worked on our Board and discussed our piece class mechanics.
+We talked about how to move the pieces, how the player controls the pieces, and how to place the pieces on the board.
+We made our board.
+Added method clearTile().

+1/8/19
+Today we worked on our tile and piece class.
+Tried to print out a piece to test if it works.
+Made the random piece constructor, added its toString(), tested to see if it prints successfully.
+Printed basic squares, 1x1, 2x2, 3x3.

+1/9/19
+Today we successfully tested adding pieces to our board, successfully generated random pieces, working on test cases for piece placement and working on new variations of pieces.
+Implemented some parts of addPiece(), worked on pieceFits(), added a get method for the length of pieces.
+Added documentation for TenTen, Tile, and Piece classes.
+Added test cases for overlapping pieces and out of bounds pieces with function pieceFits().